Follow the key events in Captain Cook’s life of adventure from a simple start to global fame and a grizzly death.

 - December 1776: After a spell at Tahiti, Cook sets out for the Sandwich Islands (named in honour of the First Lord of the Admiralty, the Earl of Sandwich).

 - Summer 1778: The two ships head north, charting the southern coast of Alaska.
-An impenetrable ice wall forces them back to Alaska.
+An impenetrable ice wall forces them back to Hawaii.
 Initially, Cook is greeted as a god but relations between the sailors and the islanders soon deteriorate.

 - February 1779: Cook and his men depart but are forced back two days later when the Resolution springs her foremast.
 Relations are again strained and after a series of thefts Cook goes ashore.
 He is attacked, overpowered and stabbed to death.